-The lodash _.forIn method
+The lodash forIn method

-1 - what to know before hand
+1 - Lodash for in method, and what to know before hand

 This is a post on the _.forIn method in lodash, and other related topics.
 The _.forIn method can be used to loop over both the own properties of an object as well as anything that may be in the prototype chain.
 Also in these lodash posts of mine I also look into plain old vanilla js alternatives to lodash methods as well, and blend them together into one post.
 In order to gain something of value from this post I assume that you have at least some background with javaScript in general.
+However in this section I will be starting out with what there is to work with using lodash as at least one if not more libraries to use in a project.

-2 - Basic example of _.forIn
+1.1 - Basic example of _.forIn

 The _.forIn lodash method will loop over all own, and inherited properties of an object.
 In other words the key value pairs that are specific to the object, as well as anything that is part of the objects prototype.
 Other options for loping over the contents of an object might just loop over what is an actual Constructor object instance property, rather than any additional properties that might be present in the prototype of the Constructor.